-In addition to the replacements for released items from TIMSS 1995, several new science items were written in the areas of environmental and resource issues and scientific inquiry and the nature of science to expand the item pool and permit the results in these two content areas to be reported separately for TIMSS 1999 (see section 3.5 for a discussion of the final TIMSS 1999 science test).
+In addition to the replacements for released items from TIMSS 1995, several new science items were written in the areas of Environmental and Resource Issues and Scientific Inquiry and the Nature of Science.
+This was done to expand the item pool and permit the results in these two content areas to be reported separately for TIMSS 1999 (see section 2.5 for a discussion of the final TIMSS 1999 science test).

-3.2.3 Scoring Guides for Free-Response Items
+2.2.3 Scoring Guides for Free-Response Items

-The TIMSS 1999 item replacement task focused heavily on developing free-response items, questions where students were asked to construct their own answers.
+The TIMSS 1999 item replacement efforts focused heavily on developing free-response items, questions to which students were asked to construct their own answers.
 Because creating such questions and scoring guides that work well in an international context is quite difficult, many more free-response items and scoring guides were developed and included in the field test than were required for the main survey.
-Exhibit 3.2 presents the number of freeresponse and multiple-choice questions included in the field test.
+Exhibit 2.2 presents the number of free-response and multiple-choice questions included in the field test.

-Exhibit 3.2 Number of Free-Response and Multiple-Choice Items in the TIMSS 1999 Field Test
+Exhibit 2.2 Number of Free-Response and Multiple-Choice Items in the TIMSS 1999 Field Test